 Pleasure Use vs. Commuter Car Insurance

 The typical American driver carries a commuter car insurance policy.
 This means the vehicle is their primary method of transportation, and is used to get to and from work or school.
-A pleasure use car is a weekends-only vehicle, or one driven only occasionally.
+A pleasure use car is a weekend-only vehicle, or one driven only occasionally.
 Pleasure use car insurance comes into play in several instances: if a driver has a classic auto or sports car for recreational purposes, or if a driver takes public transit or a bike to work and relies on their car for occasional essential trips.
-See average insurance rates for typical vehicle uses.

 Pleasure use car insurance is slightly less expensive than commuter coverage, at an average of $1,427 per year for auto insurance versus a commuter vehicle’s $1,438.
 This difference is fairly insignificant until you assess specific car insurance providers.
 See below the companies offering the cheapest rates for pleasure use and commuter car insurance.